ManiAm/RAG-Search/README.md

 ## Visualization, and Performance Monitoring

 To test document ingestion and retrieval, plain-text books from [Project Gutenberg](https://www.gutenberg.org/) offer an excellent resource.
 These books are in the public domain and typically contain hundreds of pages of clean, structured text without any images or complex formatting.
 For example, [The Evolution of Modern Medicine by William Osler](https://www.gutenberg.org/ebooks/1566) (approximately 300 pages) can be downloaded in text format and uploaded through the RAG interface.
-Once submitted, the backend processes the document—loading, chunking, embedding, and storing it into Qdrant.
+Once submitted, the backend processes the document-loading, chunking, embedding, and storing it into Qdrant.

 | Parameter       | Value                 |
 |-----------------|-----------------------|